 Maintain a Professional Perspective

-Team members must use their skills and experiences to focus directly on gathering and analyzing data to determine how well the program meets the particular standards or guidelines.
+Team members must use their skills and experiences to focus directly on gathering and analyzing data to determine how well the program meets Commission-adopted standards.
 They must be as objective as possible at all times and should avoid making comparisons between their institutions and the institution under review as such comments may be interpreted as demonstrating bias, even if unintended.

 Confirm Understanding